 “The unexamined life is not worth living.”
-These were the words that came out of Socrates’ mouth when he was asked to choose between death and exile.
+These were the words that came out of Socrates’ mouth when he was asked to choose between penalty and exile.

 Since there had been no further explanation regarding this statement, it sparked several arguments if this holds true or not.
-When he chose death, would that meant that he saw life as no longer worth living?
+When he chose his penalty, would that meant that he gave up?

 Amidst all these, the statement is something modern age still listens to.

 Philosophers who lived through the years had different and opposing views on how and when to say that one has thoroughly examined their lives.